rewgs/grim/README.md

 # grim

 `grim` is a library that significantly speeds up ReaScript development by providing a more object-oriented approach for interacting with the Reaper [ReaScript Lua API](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l).
+It wraps each of ReaScript's data types (`ReaProject`, `MediaTrack`, `MediaItem`, etc) with a [class](https://www.lua.org/pil/16.1.html) (`Project`, `Track`, and `Item`, respectively); each class provides a number of useful methods, and each class's namespace provides some utility functions related to it.

-Utilizes the [Ultraschall API](https://mespotin.uber.space/Ultraschall/US_Api_Introduction_and_Concepts.html) for some extra functionality.
+Utilizes the [Ultraschall API](https://mespotin.uber.space/Ultraschall/US_Api_Introduction_and_Concepts.html) render table-related functionality.

-All values have type annotations according to the [`lua-language-server` specification](https://github.com/LuaLS/lua-language-server/wiki/Annotations).
+All symbols have type annotations according to the [`lua-language-server` specification](https://github.com/LuaLS/lua-language-server/wiki/Annotations).

 <!-- Powers the [`rea`](https://github.com/rewgs/rea) script library. -->